The Interpretive Center

-The Old Santee Canal Park's centerpiece is its Interpretive Center, which chronicles the area's history as far back as 4000 B.C., including the 1863 construction of the Little David, a semisubmersible Confederate torpedo boat used in the Civil War.
+Old Santee Canal Park's centerpiece is its Interpretive Center, which chronicles the area's history, including the 1863 construction of the Little David semisubmersible and the building of the Santee Canal.